Modern Non-Surgical Weight Loss Approach

 Have a BMI between 35 and 40 and one other obesity-related health condition, such as High blood pressure, Diabetes, Cholesterol etc.

-• Weight loss surgery requires mental preparation and understanding that it is not a quick fix.
+• Weight loss treatment requires mental preparation and understanding that it is not a quick fix.
 Long-term success depends on your commitment to lifestyle change and follow up care.
-The multidisciplinary team at GC Bariatrics will support you through the initial post-surgical period and follow up.
+The multidisciplinary team at HB Skin will support you through the initial period and follow up.

 • You are NOT alone on your journey.
 Your weight loss goals will also need the support of your family and friends.
-The GC Bariatrics exclusively professional staff will support throught the entire process until you reach your goal.
+The HB Skin exclusively professional staff will support throughout the entire process until you reach your goal.

 • Patients must not have any uncontrolled psychological conditions.